You must pass year three which counts two thirds towards your final degree classification.

 Approaches to Popular Music

-This module aims to provide a grounding in approaches to thinking and writing about popular music, with some theoretical and musicological background in musical, historical and cultural issues.
+The module aims to provide a ground in approaches to thinking and writing about popular music critically, with some theoretical and musicological background in musical, historical, and cultural issues.
 It will cover a variety of general approaches and perspectives, as well as exploring key issues in relation to featured songs, videos, and case studies.
+More broadly, it aims (i) to give students a sense of the richness and diversity of the theoretical approaches to popular music of the Anglophone world, while exploring common links and themes; (ii) to ask fundamental questions about the social location of popular musics and their role in forming and responding to social practices; and (iii) to explore, where appropriate, connections with other cultural traditions and artistic media.

 Composing for Words, Theatre and Moving Image